 Day 15: Bon-Voyage

-This morning you will check out of your hotel after breakfast and your 2020 Garden and Art Tour Japan concludes.
+This morning after breakfast, your 2021 Garden and Art Tour of Japan concludes.

 Please note that there may be slight changes to the itinerary described above to accommodate changes in train timetables, opening hours to attractions, and hotel and restaurant availability.

-- All local transport (train, bus and taxi) including 14-day Japan Rail Pass
+- All local transport (train, bus and taxi) included in the group itinerary

 - Luggage transfers (1 piece per person)